Amazon Pay FAQ for charitable organizations

 The screen shot below shows the Refund button in Seller Central.
 For more information about the process, see Issuing a refund in Seller Central.

 If you have integrated with Amazon Pay by using a custom integration, you can also issue refunds by using the Refund API.
-See Refund API for details.
+See Refund API reference for details.

 Note that if a refund is issued to a donor, the $0.30 transaction fee associated with the original donation is not refunded to you.